mvp/uhubctl/README.md

 If your hub works with `uhubctl`, but is not listed above, please report it by opening new issue at https://github.com/mvp/uhubctl/issues, so we can add it to supported table.
-In your report, please provide exact product model and add output from `uhubctl`.
+In your report, please provide exact product model and add output from `uhubctl` and please test VBUS off support as described below in FAQ.

 Note that quite a few modern motherboards have built-in root hubs that do support this feature - you may not even need to buy any external hub.